effekseer/effekseer.github.io/Help_Tool/_sources/en/overview.md.txt

 ## Change log

+### 1.52b（20/05/05）

+Fixed a bug where particles are not shown with Line of SpawnMethod Fixed a bug in which Japanese is selected in an environment where the language is neither Japanese nor English.
+Fixed a bug that it fails to start if the current directory at startup is not the same as Effekseer.

 ### 1.52a（20/04/28）

 Fixed a bug that a behavior of rotated billboard is something wrong when an angle is about 90 degree